nislab/gensync/README.md

         * Perform CPISync with a given mBar but if the amount of differences is larger than that, double mBar until the sync is successful.
 The server does the necessary computations while the client waits, and returns the required values to the client
     * InteractiveCPISync
         * Perform CPISync but if there are more than mBar differences, divide the set into `numPartitions` subsets and attempt to CPISync again.
 This recurses until the sync is successful.
 The server does the necessary computations while the client waits, and returns the required values to the client
-    * FullSync
-        * The client sends the server its set contents and the server determines what elements it needs from the clients set.
-The server also determines what elements the client needs and sends them back.

     * IBLTSync
         * Each peer encodes their set into an [Invertible Bloom Lookup Table](https://arxiv.org/pdf/1101.2245.pdf) with a size determined by NumExpElements and the client sends their IBLT to their per.
 The differences are determined by "subtracting" the IBLT's from each other and attempting to peel the resulting IBLT.
 The server peer then returns the elements that the client peer needs to update their set
     * OneWayIBLTSync